decentsocial/website/blog/2020-10-02-Notes-on-I-have-got-nothing-to-hide.md

 The problem is the underlying assumption that privacy is about hiding bad things. [^32]

-The nothing to hide argument comes from a wrong “premise that privacy is about hiding a wrong.” [^33]
+The "Nothing to hide" argument comes from a wrong “premise that privacy is about hiding a wrong.” [^33]

 It's also not about "secrecy". [^34]

-And neither about data you give to third-parties (bank records, telephone numbers, messages, etc). [^35]
+And neither is it about data you give to third-parties (bank records, telephone numbers, messages, etc). [^35]

 Because third party records result in the government’s ability to access an extensive amount of personal information with minimal limitation or oversight. [^36]